SAP/devops-docker-images/xs-cli/README.md

 ## How to Build It

 This image is not provided on hub.docker.com.
 Instead, [build][dockerbuild] this Dockerfile locally before using it.
-You need to clone the repository or download the Dockerfile and put the XS CLI ZIP file into the same directory.
+Either clone the repository or download the Dockerfile and put the XS CLI ZIP file into the same directory.
 Here, you can find a [tutorial][xsclient] on how to get the XS command-line client package.

 ### Build Arguments
 | Argument | Description |